CornerstonesQC/CornerstonesStartup/README.md

 ## Python and Jupyter

 Coding will be done in Python using Jupyter notebooks.
 Necessary setup has been done for you using Python 3.8 version of Anaconda.
+Please follow the steps below with enough advance before the school to allow for debugging of any issues that may arise.
+   - On Windows 10 we recommend installing [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with Ubuntu 20.04.
+Further instructions assume access to linux-like teminal (or Mac OSX terminal)
-   - If you do not have Python 3.8 Anaconda set up please set it up using installer apropriate for your system from [here](https://www.anaconda.com/products/individual#Downloads)
+   - If you do not have Python 3.8 Anaconda set up please set it up using installer apropriate for your system from [here](https://www.anaconda.com/products/individual#Downloads);
+   - Open the terminal.
+We recommend turning off the automatic entry into the `base` environment by running: `conda config --set auto_activate_base false`
-   - Next clone this repo and
+   - Next clone this repo and go into its directory:
+      - `git clone git@github.com:CornerstonesQC/CornerstonesStartup.git`
+      - `cd CornerstonesStartup`
+   - The yml file containing package information is in this directory.
+To set up the environment run:
+      - `conda env create -f cornerstones.yml`
+   - Activate the environment:
+      - `conda activate cornerstones`
+   - Now, according to preference, start up jupyter or jupyter lab:
+      - For jupyter notebook: `jupyter notebook --no-browser`
+      - For jupyter lab: `jupyter lab --no-browser`
+   - Jupyter will print instructions on which webpage to load - paste the address in your favourite browser to gain accesss to the jupyter notebook or lab